Raizento/nvim-config/README.md

 return M
 ```

+You need to add a file `lua/raizento/lsp/config/servername.lua`

-For the config to recognize the file, it has to have the exact same name as `lspconfig` uses (so {lspconfig_servername}.lua).
+For the config to recognize the file, it has to have the exact same name as `lspconfig` uses (so `{lspconfig_servername}.lua`).

-You need to create a table which has a `config`-entry.
+Inside your file, you need to create a table which has a `config`-entry.
 It, in turn, needs to return a function covering all your configuration steps.